RogoLabs/CNAScoreCard/README.md

 ## Overview

 CNA ScoreCard is an open-source, fully automated static website that evaluates and visualizes the quality of CVE reporting by CNAs worldwide.
-Updated every 6 hours, it leverages the Enhanced Aggregate Scoring (EAS) methodology to provide transparent, actionable insights into CVE record quality across six key dimensions.
+Updated every 6 hours, it leverages the Enhanced Aggregate Scoring (EAS) methodology to provide transparent, actionable insights into CVE record quality across five key dimensions.

 **NEW: Data Completeness Analysis** - We now include comprehensive CVE schema completeness analysis, evaluating how well CNAs populate all available fields and arrays in CVE records according to the official [CVE 5.1 Schema](https://github.com/CVEProject/cve-schema/blob/main/schema/CVE_Record_Format.json).